 If the code protection bit(s) have not been programmed, the on-chip program memory can be read out for verification purposes.

 Note: Microchip does not recommend code protecting windowed devices.
+Code protected devices are not reprogrammable.

 12.15 ID Locations